How Smart Companies Use Freeconomics

-For companies that, due to the recessionary environment, have underutilized staff, donating their time and skills to free work for charities and community organizations can be a wise strategy.
+For companies that have underutilized staff, donating their time and skills to free work for charities and community organizations can be a wise strategy.
 Doing so can create goodwill and improve public relations.
 With the correct projects and pro bono clients, this can generate increased sales when the economy rebounds.
 Moreover, in all business and economic environments, contributing staff time to pro bono work is a way for firms to reduce cash donations while still keeping up a charitable commitment.

 The September 1, 2009 issue of The Wall Street Journal ran an article on this topic.
 Among the examples cited was that of an electronics firm that undertook, for free, a major project for a church.
 After the job was done, the pastor thanked the company from the pulpit, which amounted to a highly valuable endorsement before potential customers.